lets-blade/blade/README.md

 </dependency>
 ```

-> ⚠️ Do not create a webapp project, blade is not so much trouble :_)
+> Do not create a webapp project, blade is not so much trouble.

 or `Gradle`: